TheOdinProject/curriculum/rails/project_forms.md

 #### HTML Form

 The first form you build will be mostly HTML (remember that stuff at all?).
 Build it in your New view at `app/views/users/new.html.erb`.
+The goal is to build a form that is almost identical to what you'd get by using a Rails helper so you can see how it's done behind the scenes.

 1. Build a form for creating a new user.
 See the [w3 docs for forms](http://www.w3schools.com/tags/tag_form.asp) if you've totally forgotten how they work.
 Specify the `method` and the `action` attributes in your `<form>` tag (use `$ rake routes` to see which HTTP method and path are being expected based on the resource you created).
 Include the attribute `accept-charset="UTF-8"` as well, which Rails naturally adds to its forms to specify Unicode character encoding.
 2. Create the proper input tags for your user's fields (email, username and password).
 Use the proper password input for "password".
 Be sure to specify the `name` attribute for these inputs.
 Make label tags which correspond to each field.